nara-reddy112/file-upload-async/README.md

 ## Specification
 #### STORY 1:
-As a user, I should be able to upload a large CSV file of 500K products ( see here ) to the app.
+As a user, I should be able to upload a large CSV file OR large text files ( see here ) to the app.
 If there are existing duplicates, it should overwrite the data.
 Deduplication can be done using the SKU of the product.
 SKU is case insensitive.
 Though not in the CSV file, some products should be active and others should be inactive.
 The SKU is expected to be unique.